ninjaframework/ninja/README.md

 -- supply correct response codes for files (txt/css, pictures, js etc pp)
 - integrate bootstrap and make demo application nice -- prettify.css from googlecode for code...
-- make templating system modular (ftl optional, as well as jsons)
+- make templating system modular (ftl optional, as well as jsons) DONE
-- make rendering better with

 For version 0.3 - "security"
 - session cookie there with signing...